 Our DDoS mitigation service keeps your servers and applications available during attacks, whether they are focusing on a server, network, DNS system or application.
 We use specialist equipment specially designed to detect, isolate, and address these attacks, so that your services suffer no disturbance.
 Our DDoS protection works out-of-the box, gives very detailed real-time and historical insight into traffic, protects against many types of attacks and keeps an eye on global trends to analyze current situations.

-Naturally, many visitors is good for your business, but the resulting load can also adversely affect the performance and availability of your application.
+Naturally, having lots of visitors is good for your business, but the resulting load can also adversely affect the performance and availability of your application.
 That’s obviously something you want to prevent.
-Possible overload and failure of parts of your platform can luckily be avoided and addressed through the use of intelligent load balancing and content delivery solutions specifically tailored to your applications and services.
+We can help you avoid possible overload and failures in your platform by using intelligent load balancing and content delivery solutions specifically tailored to your applications and services.

 Abuse of your data by attackers is a serious threat that needs to be prevented.
 With the proper measures you can ensure that your data is suitably protected.